ANR-DFG - Appel à projets générique 2020 - DFG 2020

 Characterization of new ß-amino acid-containing secondary metabolites in bacteria

 Recently, a considerable number of secondary metabolites containing non-proteinogenic amino acids have been described in bacteria.
-Studies of their biosynthetic gene clusters in pathogenic bacteria have led to the description of a new family of autonomous adenylation domains involved in the incorporation of ß-amino acids into these secondary metabolites that a genetic approach has shown to be involved in bacterial virulence.
+Studies of their biosynthesis gene clusters in pathogenic bacteria have led to the description of a new family of autonomous adenylation domains involved in the incorporation of ß-amino acids into these secondary metabolites, which a genetic approach has shown to be involved in bacterial virulence.

 Main issues raised & general objectives

+Microorganisms synthesize numerous secondary metabolites, very often via non-ribosomal peptide biosynthesis, which are mainly involved in virulence towards animal or plant hosts.
+Within the BRIO team at the Plant Health Institute of Montpellier (CIRAD, UMR PHIM), we study the interactions between phytopathogenic microorganisms and their target plants.
+We specialize in the (over)production, isolation, and characterization of the structure and biosynthesis pathway of secondary metabolites of interest.
 The objectives of this project are twofold: the first objective is to determine the structure of two new secondary metabolites containing a ß-amino acid.
-The biological activities of these secondary metabolites (a molecule involved in quorum sensing and an antifungal molecule, respectively) make them molecules of interest for, respectively, disrupting the virulence of a pathogenic bacterium (quorum quenching), and developing biocontrol methods.<br />The second objective is to search, by genome mining, for the presence of other similar gene clusters encoding the incorporation of ß-amino acids among all the bacterial genomes available in the databases, with the aim of identifying new promising loci for the discovery of secondary metabolites with potentially new biological activities.
-During the project, the function and biosynthetic pathway of these new secondary metabolites will be investigated.
+The biological activities of these secondary metabolites (a molecule involved in quorum sensing and an antifungal molecule, respectively) make them molecules of interest for, respectively, disrupting the virulence of a pathogenic bacterium (quorum quenching) and developing biocontrol methods.
+The second objective is to use genome mining to search for other similar gene clusters encoding the incorporation of ß-amino acids among all bacterial genomes available in databases, with the aim of identifying new promising loci for the discovery of secondary metabolites with potentially new biological activities.
+During the project, the function and biosynthesis pathway of these new secondary metabolites will be studied.

-The methods and approaches used are based on those already successfully used by the project partners in a previous project funded by ANR and DFG for the isolation and structural characterization of the biosynthetic pathway of albicidin, an antibiotic and phytotoxin produced by the bacterium responsible for the sugarcane leaf scald disease.
+The methods and approaches used are based on those already successfully employed by the project partners in a previous project funded by the ANR and the DFG for the isolation and structural characterization and biosynthesis pathway of albicidin, an antibiotic and phytotoxin produced by the bacterium responsible for leaf scald disease in sugarcane.

-Since genome mining is an important approach to discover new loci encoding new natural products with potentially novel biological activities, this project proposes to explore the bacterial genomic sequences available in Genbank for the presence of new loci encoding an autonomous ß-amino acid specific A-domain.
+Since genome exploration is an important approach for discovering new loci encoding natural products with potentially novel biological activities, the exploration of bacterial genomic sequences available in Genbank for the presence of new loci encoding an autonomous A domain specific to a ß amino acid will prove useful in identifying other bacterial secondary metabolites of interest.

 No scientific production so far.